 PROBLEM CAUSE REMEDY 11.
-The 6.3 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay) and recharger connector Find and replace the defective user [see 7.4 and 7.5] Short circuit or damage to the electronic card protection (power side) Try changing the card with one that is known to work.
+The 10 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay) and recharger connector Find and replace the defective user [see 7.4 and 7.5] Short circuit or damage to the electronic card protection (power side) Try changing the card with one that is known to work.
 If the problem stops, replace the faulty card 12.
+The 25 A fuse blows Faults in the battery charging circuit Replace fuse (25 A) and check the recharge circuit [see 7.7] 13.
 No audible signal for the "grass-catcher full" con- dition Malfunctioning or faulty blade microswitches and grass-catcher signalling Check the microswitches and wiring.
 WARNING! - Check that the blade microswitch stops the engine or prevents if from being started if the acknowledgement conditions are not met [see 7.2] Malfunctioning or faulty electronic card Try changing the card with one that is known to work.
-If the problem stops, replace the faulty card from 20 005 to ••• page 1/ 1
+If the problem stops, replace the faulty card from 2005 to •• •••• page 1 / 1